MetroWestSmartHome/smart-home-configs/home-assistant/rivian-efficiency/README.md

 ## Important Notes

 - **Do NOT add `initial:` to trip/idle/charge start helpers** - values must persist through HA restarts
-- **Do NOT add `initial:` to end timestamp helpers** - these store actual Unix timestamps for dashboard display
 - Baseline helpers DO use `initial:` as configuration defaults
 - Service mode checks prevent tracking during maintenance
-- End timestamp sensors show "X min/hr/day ago" and survive HA restarts (unlike `last-changed`)
+- Dashboard displays session metrics (distance/duration/kWh) which are more useful than "time ago" and persist through restarts

 ## License